 What’s new:

-- New Jersey (June 1, 2025): Companies with 10+ employees must disclose pay for new jobs and promotions.
+- New Jersey (June 1, 2025): 10+ employees must disclose pay for new roles and promotions.

-- Vermont (July 1, 2025): Employers with 5+ employees must include salary details in job postings.
+- Vermont (July 1, 2025): 5+ employees must add salary details to job postings.

 3. Consumer Data Privacy Laws